Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 There’s a large 6.6-inch LCD display with a 90Hz refresh rate great for scrolling and binging, though its sub-1080p resolution can make elements look a little soft.
 The main 50MP rear camera is capable of delivering surprisingly sharp images for the price, at least.

-It might not be able to compete with more premium options on the market, but for the £199 price tag, you won’t find much better in 2024.
+It might not be able to compete with more premium options on the market, but for the £199 price tag, you won’t find much better right now.

 Reviewer: Lloyd Coombes